 “She believed in me when the whole world refuted me and she attested to my trueness when the whole world accused me of falsehood.
 She offered me compassion and loyalty with her wealth when everyone else had forsaken me.”

-[Prophet Muhammad (saws): Narrated by Masnad Ahmad]
+[Prophet Muhammad (SAW) – Narrated by Musnad Ahmad]

-Khadijah, the first wife of the Prophet (saws), is a figure of great inspiration to the Muslim women.
+Khadijah (Allah be pleased with her) the first wife of the Prophet (saws), is a figure of great inspiration to the Muslim women.